Towards the Capacity of Private Information Retrieval from Coded and Colluding Servers: Refined and Lifted PIR Schemes

-We consider \cite[Example~7]{oliveira2019one} for the setting $n=4$ and $k=t=2$.
+We consider \cite[Example~7]{oliveira2019one} for the setting $n=4$ and $k=t=2$ with $m=2$ files.
 There and in the following, file $1$ is assumed to be desired by the user.
 The storage code is a $[4,2]$ MDS code over $\F_3$ with generator matrix (cf. \cite[Table~VII]{oliveira2019one})

 Considering the linear combinations used to obtain $\bx_3^2$ and $\bx_4^2$, it is easy to see that